 Your resting heart rate will be lower, and your recovery time after workouts will improve.
 To continue building strength and improving cardiovascular fitness, you will need to increase the intensity of your workouts through use of heavier weights or more repetitions, all focused on optimizing that target heart rate.

-When doing arm and leg exercises, focus on a particular order to avoid fatiguing your muscles too soon.
+When performing arm and leg exercises, focus on a particular order to avoid fatiguing your muscles too soon.
 You should begin with the larger muscle groups and work down to smaller muscles.
-For your arms, focus on exercises such as the shoulder press before moving on to biceps curls.
+For your arms, focus on exercises like the shoulder press before moving on to biceps curls.

 For the legs, follow a similar pattern by concentrating first on exercises that target your quads before transitioning to lower leg exercises.
 You will be able to do a more complete — and more effective, workout this way.